BOJ Shirakawa urges action to avert global crisis

 Shirakawa faced harsh criticism and calls for bolder action at a usually restrained meeting with business executives.
 That may be partly because it was held in Osaka -- home to big electronic makers most heavily hit by the yen's strength and slowing demand for Japanese goods in emerging economies.

-Panasonic Corp., for one, forecast an annual net loss of 420 billion yen ($5.55 billion), its worst in a decade, as it grapples with layoff costs and the strong yen.
+Panasonic Corp., for one, forecast an annual net loss of 420 billion yen (3.5 billion pounds), its worst in a decade, as it grapples with layoff costs and the strong yen.

 He also said monetary easing alone cannot pull Japan out of deflation and that efforts by the government and private sector were also needed to boost Japan's potential to grow.